mahadeesh/Bee-tracking-and-stereomatching-files/README.md

 ## Introduction

 This contains the files for the  generation of time resolved or instantaneous 3D positions of bees flying in a bee cloud.
 The bee tracking program is a semi-automatic tracker of freely flying honeybees, which was developed techniques including background subtraction, image differencing, interpolation, and extrapolation.
 The problem of correspondence matching was solved in a simple way by using two different techniques, namely, a minimum perpendicular distance method and  a minimum reprojection error method.
 Using the developed tracker and correspondence matching program, two large bee cloud datasets were digitised.
-They can be accessed from here.

 For more information about a bee cloud (which is different from a bee swarm), please see our previous study<sup>[1](https://www.nature.com/articles/s41598-018-35307-5)</sup>.